-We want to hear your ideas on the proposal to consolidate the two sites at 44-46 Marsden Street Dickson and redevelop this with six 2-bedroom dwellings.
+We want to hear your ideas on the proposal to consolidate the two sites at 44-46 Marsden Street Dickson and redevelop this with five 2-bedroom dwellings.

 The new development will include:

-- Six 2-bedroom Class C adaptable single level villas, with a centralised parking area, accessed from a single driveway which will remain in the existing driveway location on 44 Marsden Street
+- Five x 2-bedroom Class C adaptable single level dwellings, accessed from a single driveway which will remain in the existing driveway location on 44 Marsden Street

 - 6 star energy efficiency rating which means that they will be more comfortable to live in and cheaper for our tenants to run